aeneasr/morula/README.md

 ## Configuration

-You can fine-tune the behavior of Morula in a variety of ways: via command-line parameters or a configuration file `morula.yml`.
+You can fine-tune the behavior of Morula via command-line parameters or a configuration file `morula.*` in YAML, JSON, TOML, HCL, or Java properties format.
 The options are:

 #### after-all